dancinoman/chatbot-pdf/README.md

 # Doc Explainer
 Read and explain PDF documents
 1. Load the PDF document
-2. Parse text and clean
+2. User Query and Clean Input
-3. Text is verctorized
-4. Question from user is analysed
-5. Search in document to answer the prompt
-6. Found and prepare human approach explanation
-7. Display the answer
+3. Query Analysis & Intent Detection
+4. Contextual Search & Information Extraction
+5. Response Generation & Explanation
+6. AI Answer & Explanation

 Doc Explainer is an intelligent document search system designed to provide precise answers to user queries about PDF documents.
 Unlike traditional keyword search, Doc Explainer understands the context and meaning of both the query and the PDF content.
 It goes beyond simply finding matching words; it identifies the specific information within the document that directly addresses the user's question.